How to Become a Notary in the State of Michigan

 How much does it cost to become a Michigan Notary?

-How long does it take to become a Michigan Notary Public?
+How long does it take to become a commissioned notary in Michigan?

-How long does a Michigan notary commission last?
+How long is a Michigan notary term of office?

 How do I order a Michigan notary stamp and record book?

+The American Association of Notaries sells quality notary stamps and notary supplies at a savings of up to 40% compared to notary supplies you may find elsewhere.
 Please visit our Michigan notary page to order your Michigan notary supplies.
-All our notary stamps and notary supplies come with a life-time replacement guarantee, are made in house, and are shipped in one business day.
+All our notary stamps and notary supplies come with a life-time replacement guarantee, are made in house, and are shipped in one business day once we receive a copy of your notary commission certificate or card.

 How can I train to become a Michigan notary?

-Click here to learn more about how to become a Michigan notary.
+Click here to learn more about how to become a notary in Michigan.

 -